-Just like your family travelling, bed bugs travel, too.
+Just like your family traveling, bed bugs travel, too.
 Bed bugs are small insects ranging in size of a pin-head up to the size of Lincoln’s head on a penny, so it’s easy for them to travel undetected.
-Bed bugs are known as “hitchhikers,” and they move from place to place through primarily luggage or on a person.
+Bed bugs are known as “hitchhikers,” and they move from place to place primarily on luggage or on people.

 What do you do if you have bed bugs?

 You or your family may have started experiencing red bites from the bed bugs or you may have found a bug on your body, mattress, or clothes.
 If this is you, call a bed bug exterminator immediately.
 If you haven’t seen a bed bug, but are experiencing bites, please take a moment to look for other signs you have bed bugs, such as check the seams of your mattress for moving bugs or black specs (feces).

 Until a treatment is available, here are some bed bug tips you can follow:

 - Keep any disturbance of a bed bug nest to a minimum.
 Disturbing the nest could result in spreading the bed bugs.

 - Do not move bed sheets, clothing, items from that room to other rooms of the house.
 You run the risk of spreading the bugs to other areas.

 - Vacuum the floors of the room and other rooms of the house until professional treatment is available.

 - Before putting on clothes in the morning, put them in the dryer on high-heat for at least 40 minutes.
 Heat is the most effective method for killing bed bugs.